lltwox/project-logger/README.md

 `project-logger` module provides a factory and a registry for new loggers.
 All instances created with factory are stored in memory, so once configured logger can be used throughout the application.

 ####Factory.get(options)
-Creates an instance of logger. `options` can be either an object, which will be passed to logger for configuration or a string, that will serve as a name, that instance will be remembered by.
+Creates a new or returns exisiting instance of a logger. `options` can be either an object, which will be passed to logger for configuration or a string, that will serve as a name, that instance will be remembered by.
 In case of an object, `name` option will be used to store instance.
 ```js
 var Factory = require('project-logger').Factory;
 var logger = Factory.get({name: 'example', colors: false});